Read Time: 8 minutes

 Pine Pollen Science

-Scientific curiosity in pine pollen is only now catching up with tradition's fascination.
+Scientific curiosity in pine pollen's anti aging properties is only now catching up with tradition's fascination.
 So far, most studies have been conducted in vitro or on non-human mammals.

 Many bioactive nutrients have been identified in pine pollen.
 Studies on these nutrients derived from other sources show them supporting immune response, stress recovery, endocrine function, and libido.

-Here are the top five ways pine pollen may benefit health:
+Here are the top five ways pine pollen supplements may benefit health:

 - Supporting the Immune System